deverzs/StakcIntCalc_cs113_nery/README.md

 **User Story**:
->As a user I want to save math expression so that I can solve any problem
+>As a user I want to save math expression so that I can solve basic arithmetic

 **Definition Of Done**:
-- [ ] General requirements
+- [x] General requirements
 	- *Code adheres to coding standard/convention*
 	- *Code is documented*
 	- *Code checked into GitHub*